 Jeff White provides counseling and dispute resolution advice for manufacturers and distributors throughout the United States and globally.
-He leads the firm's Manufacturing Industry Team, which has been described by media outlets as "one of the top manufacturing law practices" in the United States, as well as the Aerospace Supply Chain Team.
+He leads the firm's Manufacturing Industry Team, which has been described by media outlets as ”one of the top manufacturing law practices” in the United States, as well as the Aerospace Supply Chain Team.

 Jeff supports advanced manufacturing initiatives, including serving as a mentor for the Stanley Black & Decker/Techstars program, and has served as a lecturer at the University of Connecticut School of Business.
 In 2013, he created and launched the widely read Manufacturing Law Blog, which was the first blog in the country to address legal issues facing manufacturers and distributors.
 He has offered legal commentary for publications such as Politco, IndustryWeek, and Aviation Week, among others.

 Corporate Compliance / Outside General Counsel / International

 Jeff serves as outside general counsel for several privately-held manufacturers, including family-owned businesses and many industrial B2B suppliers.
 Drawing upon his industry knowledge and experience, he develops solutions for businesses that operate within global supply chains and often lack commercial leverage.
 Jeff has assisted manufacturers with contract review and management, developing solutions for a litany of global compliance challenges, and resolving disputes of all kinds between OEMs, suppliers, and the like.
 As evidence of Jeff’s commitment to help his clients grow, Robinson+Cole received the President’s E-Award for Exports in 2019, a recognition given to persons, firms, or organizations which contribute significantly in the effort to increase United States exports.